 The South Pacific island nation plans and prepares for future hazards with technical assistance from PDC.

 The Kingdom of Tonga is a nation made up of more than 170 islands, at least 50 of them inhabited.
 The islands are situated at a “convergent boundary,” where the Indo-Australian and Pacific tectonic plates collide, making it especially vulnerable to earthquakes and tsunamis.
-Additionally, the island country faces exposure to tropical cyclones and associated storm surge.
-And at high risk for impacts caused by climate change
+Additionally, the island country faces exposure to tropical cyclones and associated storm surge and high risk for sea level rise impacts.

 The Tongan Ministry of Lands, Environment, Climate Change, and Natural Resources (MLECCNR), located in Nuku‘alofa, the capital of the Kingdom, is responsible for overseeing the sustainability of development – economically, environmentally, culturally and politically.
 On behalf of the government of Tonga, MLECCNR selected PDC to plan and implement a technical assistance project designed to strengthen the use of risk information in land-use planning.
 This effort is a component of the larger, World Bank-funded Post-tsunami Reconstruction Project that started in October 2010.